 But there is something about him, the darkness that he is trapped inside, his loneliness, and his sudden passion for saving the world that keeps the audience around long enough.

-And so it has over all these years, starting from 1989 and going all the way to 2021 with the upcoming anticipated Batman movie starring the talented Robert Pattinson which will be available on HBO Max and you can easily access HBO Max in Canada with a VPN.
+And so it has over all these years, starting from 1989 and going all the way to 2022 with the upcoming anticipated Batman movie starring the talented Robert Pattinson which will be available on HBO Max.
+You can easily access HBO Max in Australia with a VPN.

 Batman from the 90s